galtproject/galtproject-docs/en/Whitepaper.md

 - room tokens - are similar to land-plot tokens, with the difference that each of them represents a specific area of a building rather than a land plot.
 Just as land-plot tokens, room tokens store geographical coordinates.
 The information about room topology (wall and ceiling geometry) is kept in IPLD with the help of IPFS protocol;<p align="center"> <img src="https://raw.githubusercontent.com/galtproject/galtproject-docs/master/images/Artboard9.png" alt="Accurate Rooms coordinates and topology in smart contract" width="700"/></p>
 - package tokens represent one or several room tokens united by their Owner.

+### Meaning of property ownership
+What is the right of property?
+In a nutshell, it’s a social contract agreed upon by the individuals living in the same territory.
+This contract specifies who owns a property.
+It also represents the capability of these individuals to form a budget to protect the owned property and enforce a judicial system to adjudicate disputes.
+Modern governments collect taxes, which helps to register and account property rights, protect property (with the police or the military) and litigate controversies.
+But is a government a safeguard of property rights?
+Yes and no at the same time.
+Any government is primarily a mechanism of collecting and managing money.
+If at some point of time people can’t pay taxes and fill the treasury, the state won’t be able to secure the rights of its citizens effectively.
+It means but one thing.
+Only individual and his neighbors, living in the same house, on the same street, or in the same city, can warrant their rights on an apartment, land, or house.
+If they can form a strong union among themselves, then they can protect their rights.

 ### Token Ownership
 We define a land or real-estate token ownership as the ability to transfer, sell, and perform various operations with a token in smart contracts using a private key.
 The token owner can be an external Ethereum address or an internal one, i.e., a smart contract.
 If a land or real-estate token is a joint property, then its owner is a multi-signature wallet.
 That said, a decentralized autonomous organization (DAO) or other smart contracts can own a token.